julianlk522/FITM/README.md

 -Strip spaces from tag start/end
 -Fix links endpoints in frontend
--Quick link to existing link if attempting to submit duplicate -Space between new links
+-Quick link to existing link if attempting to submit duplicate -Guidelines / heuristics for avoiding "marooned" tags
-    -2rem (same as summaries)
--Guidelines / heuristics for avoiding "marooned" tags
     -only proper nouns / abbreviations should be capitalized?
 -Remove link to Auto Summary map on summaries page